alexLiu2012/dotnetcore-mvc/1- about dependency injection/1_ about dependency injection.md

         if (bestLength == -1)
         {
             string? message =
-                $"A suitable constructor for type '{instanceType}'
-                'could not be located.
-Ensure the type is concrete 'and all parameters of a public constructor 'are either registered as services or passed as arguments.
+                $"A suitable constructor for type '{instanceType}' could not be located.
+Ensure the type is concrete 'and all parameters of a public constructor are either registered as services or passed as arguments.
                 'Also ensure no extraneous arguments are provided.";

             throw new InvalidOperationException(message);
         }